Mantasoa: Economy

 West of the lake is private land with Eucalyptus and Pinus plantations over 15,73 km2.
 Only 3,1 km2 of the original forests remain.

 History

 Matasoa was one of the first industrial sites in Madagascar From 1837 onwards, the Frenchman Jean Laborde, in contract with the queen Ranavalona I, built up an industrial complex where 1,200 workmen produced cannons, rifles, bullets, swords, bricks, tiles, pottery, glass, porcelain, silk, soap, candles, sealing-wax, lime, cement, charcoal, ink, dyes, sugar, rum, sulphuric acid, and lightning conductors.

 In present time its premises house the Lycée Jean Laborde and the technical lycée of Mantasoa.
 The site has been placed on Madagascar's Tentative List for future inclusion in Unesco's World Heritage List.

+Peace Corps Madagascar's training center is located in Mantasoa.